 Besides the potential for bias, post-release survival estimates presented in this report suffer from a lack of precision due to sparse data.
 Although there was a substantial increase in the number of contacts from PIT scanning in spring 2012 and 2013, post-release survival estimates for fish released in spring rely on contacts made in the first autumn after release.
-Without a significant number of contacts in the autumn, estimates of post-release survival and adult survival varied widely among relatively similar models, and especially-so in models with unique values for all cohorts (i.e., time varying survival).
-The lack of precision was also evident within the 'best fit' model parameter estimates (Table 6).
-First season post-release survival (Age 1) for a fish released at mean size (352 mm TL) in the spring of 2012 was estimated at 4.4% with a confidence interval between 3.7% to 5.1%, but the second season survival for this same cohort has a confidence interval between 0 and 100%.
+Without a significant number of contacts in the autumn, estimates of post-release survival and adult survival varied widely among relatively similar models and especially so in models with unique values for all cohorts (i.e., time varying survival).
+The lack of precision was also evident within the "best fit" model parameter estimates (table 6).
+First season post-release survival (Age 1) for a fish released at mean size (352 mm TL) in the spring of 2012 was estimated at 4.4% with a CI between 3.7 to 5.1%, but the second season survival for this same cohort has a confidence interval between 0 and 100%.
 When survival for the first two seasons (Age 1 and Age 2) is combined, only spring of 2010 and autumn of 2011 appear to have acceptable levels of precision.
 Although actual post-release survival estimates fluctuated between and within models, post-release survival for razorback sucker released in spring was significantly higher than for autumn releases in all seasonal models.
-Razorback sucker released in the Green and San Juan rivers had similar seasonal trends (Bestgen et al. 2009; Zelasko et al. 2011).
-Seasonal analysis for this study was restricted to only two "seasons" based on the majority of stockings occurring from January through May (spring), and October through November (autumn).
+Razorback sucker released in the Green and San Juan Rivers had similar seasonal trends (Bestgen et al. 2009; Zelasko et al. 2011).
+Seasonal analysis for this study was restricted to only two "seasons" based on the majority of stockings occurring from January through May (spring) and October through November (autumn).

-Release location was not found to be a statistically significant confounding factor in assessing population size and post-stocking survival, even when the zone of stocking was 92 RKM (57 RM) away in zone 3-4, but relative rates of contact were at least half in zone 3-4, compared to the other zones of release.
+Release location was not found to be a statistically significant confounding factor in assessing population size and post-stocking survival, even when the zone of stocking was 92 RKM (57 RM) away in zone 3-4, but relative rates of contact were at least half in zone 3-4 compared to the other zones of release.
 Relatively low replication in zones 3-3 and 3-4 likely resulted in low statistical power and a lack of statistical significance.
 The results from this study should be considered in the context of previous work as well.
-Telemetry studies of razorback sucker released into the downstream end of Lake Havasu proper found that, given sufficient time (approximately one year), fish can and do move upstream to spawning areas near Needles, CA (Wydoski and Lantow 2012).
-Razorback sucker are capable of travelling substantial distances at rates upwards of 20 km/day in Lake Mohave, the reservoir directly upstream of Davis Dam (Mueller and Marsh 1998; Mueller et al. 2000), and elsewhere (Tyus 1987, Tyus and Karp 1990).
-However, extensive netting efforts in the reservoir (Laughlin downstream to Cattail Cove) have generally failed to contact fish released in the lower portion of the reservoir (zone 3-4; Wydoski and Mueller 2006).
-These netting efforts were primarily focused in backwaters adjacent to the main channel, and to a lesser degree in eddy fences with low current in the main channel.
-Our remote sensing sampling efforts included the center and side of the main channel with higher current where aggregates of spawning razorback sucker occur, thus increasing contact rates.
+Telemetry studies of razorback sucker released into the downstream end of Lake Havasu proper found that, given sufficient time (approximately 1 year), fish can and do move upstream to spawning areas near Needles, California (Wydoski and Lantow 2012).
+Razorback sucker are capable of travelling substantial distances at rates upwards of 20 km per day in Lake Mohave, the reservoir directly upstream of Davis Dam (Mueller and Marsh 1998; Mueller et al. 2000), and elsewhere (Tyus 1987; Tyus Table 6.-Parameter estimates from the best fit mark-recapture model "2 age, time, time, yes" (see attachment 1) evaluated in MARK